dalijolijo/osticket/README.md

 Edit docker-compose.yaml

-Choose your MySQLDB Root Password and set the MYSQL_ROOT_PASSWORD environment variable.
+Choose your MySQLDB osticket and root passwords and set the MYSQL_ROOT_PASSWORD and MYSQL_PASSWORD environment variables.

 Start the service: